patrickpr/trapdirector/docs/01-install.md

 Module activation
 ---------------

-Log in to IcingaWeb2 web GUI and activate trapdirector module in Configuration -> modules.
+Log in to the IcingaWeb2 web GUI and activate the trapdirector module in Configuration -> Modules.

-After that, configuration tab should look like this:
+After that, the trapdirector configuration tab should look like this:

 ![install-1](img/install-1.jpg)

 The options are:

 * Database : backend database of trapdirector.
-* Prefix : the prefix for all trapdirector-related database tables.
+* Trapdirector table prefix : the prefix for all trapdirector-related database tables.
 * IDO Database : the IDO database of IcingaWeb2.
 * icingaweb2 config dir : configuration directory of IcingaWeb2.
-* snmptranslate binary : path to binary, can be tested in MIB&status page.
+* snmptranslate binary with path : path to binary, can be tested in MIB&status page.
 * Path for mibs : Directory for trapdirector local MIBs (default `/usr/share/icingaweb2/modules/trapdirector/mibs`).
 You can add directories with `:` separators.
 MIBs will then be uploaded in the first one listed.
-* icingacmd path : path to `icinga2` command file.
+* icingacmd with path : path to `icinga2` command file.
-* API server/port/username/password : see the API section.
+* icinga2 API host/port/username/password : see the API section.

 Schema creation
 ---------------